 Update and approval requests are only sent as direct messages.

 Here’s what you’ll see in an alert or request based on a single row:

-- The kind of change, if any, (new row, updated row) in red, code block text
+- The kind of change, if any, (new row, updated row) in bold text

 - The Primary column

-- Up to four cells can be displayed, starting from the leftmost cell on the row
+- Up to four cells that were added or changed can be displayed, starting from the leftmost cell on the row

 - Symbols and images in the grid will be displayed as text values (an image filename will be displayed instead of the image)

-You can click on the sheet name to be taken to the specific row in Smartsheet.
+You can select the sheet name to be taken to the specific row in Smartsheet.

 For an alert or request based on multiple rows, you’ll see a summary notification: